Gabriel Somi

-Gabriel Somi (born 24 August 1991) is footballer who played most recently for AFC Eskilstuna and for the Syria national football team as a left back.

-Born in Sweden, he represents Syria at international level.
+Gabriel Somi (born 24 August 1991) is a professional footballer who played most recently for AFC Eskilstuna as a left back.
+Born in Sweden, he played for the Syria national football team.

 Club career

 Örebro Syrianska

 Born in Örebro, Sweden, Somi began his career at IFK Kumla before joining Örebro Syrianska in 2009.
 Somi spent two years at Örebro Syrianska, making 67 appearances and scoring 5 times before joining Syrianska FC.